hujack891/MRAG/data/doc_cleaned/Things_Black_Myth_Wukong_Doesn't_Tell_You.md

 ![Wukong Tiger 31.jpg](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/e/ec/Wukong_Tiger_31.jpg)

 Celestial Medicines give permanent boosts to different stats, such as health, mana, stamina, and even certain Bane resistances.
 You consume Mind Cores to create these medicines, but can refund all of them at any time.
 You must return to Xu Dog every time you want to either create Celestial Medicines, or refund your Mind Cores.

-Looking for more Black Myth: Wukong guides?
-Check out these pages:

-  * Walkthrough
-  * Essential Tips and Tricks
-  * Boss List and Guides
-  * Collectibles